If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

 - Pruning reduces your harvest as the plant is left with fewer branches.

-When trellising, you attach tomato plants to a tall structure made up of T-posts, stakes, and twine.
+With trellising systems, you attach tomato plants to a tall structure made up of T-posts, stakes, and twine.
 You tie the sprawling vines as they mature to provide support for tall heavy branches.

 Similar to staking, trellising also requires pruning.